alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### older_than (optional)

 Input the ID of a received text message into this argument.
 If you use this argument, the client returns the next 250 received text messages older than the given ID.
+For example:

 ```ruby
 older_than: '8e222534-7f05-4972-86e3-17c5d9f894e2'